Walsh College Mark Solomon Tax Symposium

 “The Check’s in the Mail,” but Sometimes I.R.C. § 7502 Doesn’t Allow You to Prove It.

 Aaron Cook, Presenter

 This paper discusses the circuit split surrounding IRC§ 7502.
-Section 7502, the timely mailing as timely filing rule, governs when documents are received and considered filed with the IRS.
+Section 7502, the timely mailing as timely filing rule.
+It governs when documents are received and considered filed with the IRS.
 Some circuits allow extrinsic evidence regarding mailing when the document is not received or is received late, and some do not.
-The focus of this paper is the US v Stocker case, where the Sixth Circuit would not allow extrinsic evidence of mailing even though the IRS employee lost the original envelope and other returns mailed simultaneous with the federal return in question were all received and postmarked timely.
-The case was denied cert by the United States Supreme Court, so a solution will have to come from Congress/the IRS.
-The proposed solution is that the statute be amended to require documents to be mailed by registered or certified mail in the hopes that the resultant record of filing will be easier to trace than traditional USPS mail.
+The focus of this paper is the US v Stocker case, in which the Sixth Circuit would not allow extrinsic evidence of mailing, even though the IRS employee lost the original envelope and other returns mailed simultaneously; along with the federal return in question, all were received and postmarked in time.
+The case was denied cert by the U. S. Supreme Court, so a solution must come from Congress and/or the IRS.
+The proposed solution: Amend the statute to require mailing of documents by registered or certified mail in the hopes that the resultant filing record will be easier to trace than traditional USPS mail.